photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Now open http://localhost:2342/ in a Web browser to see the user interface.

-The initial password is "photoprism".
+The initial password is what you have set in `PHOTOPRISM_ADMIN_PASSWORD` in the `docker-compose.yml`.
 You can change it in Settings or using the `photoprism passwd` command in a terminal.

 The port and other basic settings can be changed in `docker-compose.yml`.